sfu-rsl/symrustc_toolchain/generated/README.rst

   patch can be thought of as only impacting the bootstrap time of RustC.

-  Disabling SSE2 is more than desirable here for us to be able to later do concolic execution on Rust programs, especially on programs of size greater than 16 bytes.
-(Otherwise, a run-time error would be raised when trying to apply the future-built SymRustC compiler on programs of length larger than 16 bytes.)
+  Disabling SSE2 is more than desirable here for us to be able to later do concolic execution on Rust programs of size greater than 16 bytes.
+(Otherwise, a run-time error would be raised when trying to apply an SSE2-built SymRustC compiler on programs of length larger than 16 bytes.)

 Forcing stage 2.
   At the time of writing, the bootstrap of SymRustC is not made based